 How long can DWP Debt Management chase me for a debt?

-The standard period during which debts to the DWP can be reclaimed by them is six years.
+The standard time in which debts should be reclaimed by the DWP is six years.

-As no court action is required, a direct earnings attachment can be used to recover benefit overpayments at any time, even after these debts are statute barred.
+A direct earnings attachment can be used to recover benefit overpayments at any time because they require no court action.
+Even after these debts are statute barred.

 Can the DWP look at my bank account?

-If you’re struggling to deal with a DWP overpayment, it may be a sign that you’d benefit from expert debt advice.
-Use our online debt advice tool or call us.
+If you are struggling to deal with a DWP overpayment, you may need expert debt advice.
+Use our online debt advice tool to get debt help.